-Priority 1: Priority 1 recommendations should be implemented immediately.

-Priority 2: Priority 2 recommendations should be completed, have achieved significant progress, or have a schedule for completion prior to December 31, 2012.

-Priority 3: Priority 3 recommendations are longer term and should be completed, have achieved significant progress, or have a schedule for completion prior to June 30, 2013.
+- Priority 1: Priority 1 recommendations should be implemented immediately. - Priority 2: Priority 2 recommendations should be completed, have achieved significant progress, or have a schedule for completion prior to December 31, 2012. - Priority 3: Priority 3 recommendations are longer term and should be completed, have achieved significant progress, or have a schedule for completion prior to June 30, 2013.

-Recommendation Priority Department Response Implementation Status/ Comments The Di rector of the Academy of Sciences should: 1.1 Submit the Academy's annual financial statement to the Board of Supervisors, in accordance with the Charter requirement.
-I Agree Mailed Fiscal Year Ending June 30, 2011 audited financial statements to the Secretary of the Board of Supervisors on May 22, 2012.
+Recommendation Priority Department Response Implementation Status/ Comments The Dir The Director of the Academy of Sciences should: 1.1 Submit the Academy's annual financial statement to the Board of Supervisors, in accordance with the Charter requirement.
+1 Agree Mailed Fiscal Year Ending June 30, 2011 audited financial statements to the Secretary of the Board of Supervisors on May 22, 2012.
 The Academy will mail the audited statements each year once the audit is complete.
-The Pr resident of the Fine Arts Museums Board of Truste ees should: 1.2 Formalize the relationship between the Board of Trustees and the Corporation of the Fine Arts Museums (COFAM) in a memorandum of understanding (MOU) or other formal public document, including the roles and responsibilities delegated to each entity.
+The Pre The President of the Fine Arts Museums Board of Trustees should: 1.2 Formalize the relationship between the Board of Trustees and the Corporation of the Fine Arts Museums (COFAM) in a memorandum of understanding (MOU) or other formal public document, including the roles and responsibilities delegated to each entity.
 2 1.3 Revise Board of Trustees by-laws to ensure regular oversight of City assets, including the Legion of Honor building, the de Young building, and the City's art.
 2

 1.4 Update the 2006 five-year plan, systematically review in Board of Trustees Meetings, and implement strategic planning at least every five years.
-3 The Pr esident of the War Memorial Board of Trustees sho ould: 1.5 Request that the War Memorial staff continues to provide an annual efficiency plan or produce a Five-Year Strategic Plan and implement subsequent strategic planning.
+3 The Pr esident of the War Memorial Board of Trustees sh ould: 1.5 Request that the War Memorial staff continues to provide an annual efficiency plan or produce a Five-Year Strategic Plan and implement subsequent strategic planning.
 2 The Pr esident of the Fine Arts Museums Board of Trustee es and the C Chair of the A sian Art Commission should: 1.6 Review and amend their respective by-laws, as necessary, to promote new commission or board of trustees membership and diversity 2 The Bo ard of Supervisors should: 2.1 Amend the Business and Tax Regulations Code to include the Hotel Tax allocation to the Academy of Sciences Steinhart Aquarium.
 3 Agree We would support any changes that clarify funding sources for the Academy of Sciences and that help the City and County of San Francisco to meet its obligation to fund the operations of the aquarium per the City Charter and to contribute to the maintenance of the City-owned building.
 At this time, the City is only funding 2/3 of the aquarium direct costs and is not providing any funding for building maintenance.
-The Ch ief Financial Officers of the Asian Art Museum, Fi ne Arts Mu seums, War M Iemorial, and Academy of Sciences should: 2.2 Coordinate with the City Attorney and Director of Public Finance on policies for consistent reporting requirements to the City for private debt incurred by the institution.
+The Ch tief Financial Officers of the Asian Art Museum, Fi ine Arts Mu seums, War N Iemorial, and Academy of Sciences should: 2.2 Coordinate with the City Attorney and Director of Public Finance on policies for consistent reporting requirements to the City for private debt incurred by the institution.
 3 Agree The Academy's debt is disclosed on its audited financial statements which will be submitted each year to the Board.
 The Bo ard of Supervisors should:

-Consider including a discussion or assessment of direct benefits to City residents and students 3.1 in the consideration of the City's Annual Appropriation Ordinance and any supplemental appropriation requests.
-3
+Consider including a discussion or assessment of direct benefits to City residents and students in the consideration of the City's Annual 3 1 Appropriation Ordinance and any supplemental appropriation requests.
+3.1 of direct benefits to City residents and students in the consideration of the City's Annual Appropriation Ordinance and any 3